-Table 5 shows different categories which are based more on possession of economic assets (including houses, farm area, number/type of livestock, and business entities).
-However, based on experience from other studies, the research team prepared other instruments to elucidate other important factors for growth such as governance issues, availability of public services, and potential for economic and social organizations.
+Different categories based on possession of economic assets (including houses, farm area, number/type of livestock, and business entities) were used to determine household mobility.
+However, based on experience from other studies, the study prepared other instruments to elucidate other important factors for growth such as governance issues, availability of public services, and potential for economic and social organizations.
+Table 5 shows households in the upper right box have moved up; upper left box have remained chronically poor; lower right box have remained chronically rich; and lower left box have moved down the ladder of life.